 - Neck Surgery – This may include a cervical myelogram, cervical discogram, cervical fusion, artificial disc replacement and/or implants.

-Neck Injury Settlements and Lawsuits
+St. Louis Neck Injury Lawyers, Settlements and Lawsuits

 There is no bright line rule for personal injury victims trying to determine the value of a neck injury case.
 Neck injury victims are entitled to be reimbursed for past and future medical expenses, lost wages, pain and suffering, inconvenience, loss of consortium, and other related damages.
 In addition, every case is unique, and a herniated disc settlement is valued in a different manner than a neck strain or other injury.
 It is best to discuss your case with a neck injury attorney to ensure you are receiving the proper amount of compensation.

 If you have suffered a neck injury as the result of a traumatic event such as a car accident, contact St. Louis neck surgery lawyer Chris Dixon for a FREE neck injury case evaluation by calling (314) 409-7060, or toll-free at (*855) 40-2727.
 Chris is recognized as a Top 100 Trial Lawyer by the National Trial Lawyers Association and a Life-Time Member of the Million Dollar Advocates Forum.